Freephone 0800 167 710

 Why Dogs Bite

 • Protecting their territories or puppies: Dogs can be protective of their territory and their family.
-If you invade a dog’s space by coming into his territory or coming up to pet her pups, the dog may think you are a threat and may try to bite you.
+If you invade a dog’s space by coming into their territory or coming up to pet her pups, the dog may think you are a threat and may try to bite you.

 • Poorly trained, socialised and managed: Dogs that do not know how to behave appropriately in different situations or that have not experienced and become comfortable with things in our world do not know that it is not appropriate to be aggressive.
 Dogs are not humans and we cannot expect them to be just like us.
 Dogs need to learn positively how to live with us and behave appropriately.
 They need to be put away (in their crate or another room) if you are unable to supervise them or if you have other children visiting.

 • Over excited: Sometimes dogs get overexcited!
-If you are teasing a dog or playing roughly, he may snap or bite.
+If you are teasing a dog or playing roughly, they may snap or bite.
 Dogs use their teeth like we use our hands.
 Always play gently, making sure that the dog is enjoying it.

 • Sleeping/ Eating/ Playing with toys: Startling a dog awake can lead to a bite.
-Just like us, he might be grumpy.
+Just like us, they might be grumpy.
 Dogs can also be protective of their food and toys and are more likely to bite if they think you are trying to take away their food or toy.

 Dog Body Language